jesusdiazvico/didcomm-privacy-benchmarks/README.md

 # Running the programs, individually

-Once you have the environment readym you can run the following commands to get the data/plots:
+Once you have the environment ready you can run the following commands to get the data/plots:

 ```